 While this sounds easy in theory, its real-world application is much more complex.
 How do you determine whether the data your company is using is trustworthy?

 Now take this data challenge and magnify it across all your business units, regions and multiple versions of hundreds (if not more) IT systems and applications.
-It’s easy to see how data quality is compromised and data challenges can quickly emerge.
+It is easy to see how data quality is compromised and data challenges can quickly emerge.

 Working with a single, centralized, up-to-date version of the truth, companies gain greater data transparency that can lead to better decision making and information sharing with their customers, employees, vendors, suppliers and business partners.
 A clear and accurate view of location data, for instance, is necessary to support dynamic supply chain planning.

-Creating a trusted master data foundation that supports your unique business strategy and digital transformation efforts is possible with a digital business hub.
-With MDM at its core, a digital business hub lets you collect data from various domains once and create a consolidated version of the truth for use everywhere.
+Creating a trusted enterprise data foundation that supports your unique business strategy and digital transformation efforts is possible with a master data management solution.
+With master data management at its core, you collect data from various domains and create a consolidated version of the truth for use everywhere in the organization.

 Master data management provides an accurate, current, complete and relevant source of master data to support business processes and transactions.
 It ensures your business is operating on a consistent foundation of master data that you — and your partners and customers — can trust.